Zhao Youqin: Discoveries/Theories

 Zhao also described the structure of the universe as a flat Earth inside spherical heavens.
-He used the metaphor of a healthy and sick horse to describe the motions of the Sun and moon.
-He labels the healthy horse as the Sun and the unhealthy as the moon and says that each start at the same point and run around a circle, before noting how far the moon falls behind fractionally.
-This exercise was interesting, as it found the moon to be slower than the Sun.
+He used the metaphor of a healthy and sick horse to describe the motions of the sun and moon.
+He labels the healthy horse as the sun and the unhealthy horse as the moon, and says that each starts at the same point and runs around a circle before noting how far the moon falls behind.
+This exercise found the moon to be slower than the sun.
 Additionally, it used a circular track, concerning angular distances, as opposed to considering a straight track.
-He also described an instrument he used to calculate the angle between a star and the North Pole, and another used to find the differences in right ascension of two celestial objects.
+He also described an instrument used to calculate the angle between a star and the North Pole, and another used to find the differences in the right ascension of two celestial objects.

 In Ge xiang xin shu (革象新书), Zhao described an optical experiment he undertook in a chapter titled "Pinhole Image".
-He had two light sources - tables with candles on them - which he covered with another board with a hole in the center and observed the light as it passed through the hole onto a screen above.
+In the experiment, he had two light sources - tables with candles on them - which he covered with a board with a hole in the center, and observed the light as it passed through the hole onto a screen above.
 In doing so, he found that a larger hole let more light through; more candles led to a brighter image; the shape of the image on the screen is independent of the shape and size of the pinhole; and that moving the screen further away led to a dimmer image.

 Zhao has another extant book, Xian Fo tongyuan, dedicated to becoming immortal using meditation through "Inner Alchemy."
 He also wrote at least two Daoist books, Xian Fo tong yuan [lun] ([A Discourse] on the Common Origins of [the Teachings of] Immortals and Buddhas) and Jin dan nan wen (Difficult Problems of Gold Cinnabar).